britive/access-broker-examples/Linux/permissions/temp-ssh-key-remote-with-recording/README.md

 - Keys should be rotated periodically
 - Access to AWS Secrets Manager should be restricted

+### Alternatives

+Alternatively, the shared secret can also be stored in on-premises vault that the broker script can have access to.
+The Secret can also be put into the Britive UI for it to be sent to the broker at run time.

 ## Session Recording

 ### Recording Features